Ffionhaf96/msp-2-christmas-quiz/README.md

 **Welcome:** This section provides a warm introduction with festive visuals.
 It features a start button that launches the quiz, setting the tone for a fun and engaging Christmas-themed experience.

+**House Rules:** This section provides users with clear and concise instructions on how to play the quiz.

 **Quiz:** The core gameplay area includes a progress indicator, the quiz question, multiple-choice answer options, and a 'restart quiz' button for users wishing to play again.

 **Results:** Here, users see a summary of their quiz performance, presented in an engaging format such as festive-themed graphics or text descriptions.
 This section might also include personalized Christmas activity or recipe suggestions based on their answers.
 Additionally, there's an option to return to the start for those who want to take the quiz again.